computation-structures/asim/README.md

 Note that the Javascript JSON implementation is very picky about the syntax.
-In particular, it doesn't permit any extra commas after the last element of an object or array (unlike Python and Javascript itself).
+In particular, it doesn't permit any extra commas after the last element of an object or array (unlike the syntax for arrays and objects in Python and Javascript).